 Social scientists often talk about something called existential suffering.

-In a review of this published in the Journal of Pain & Symptom Management,(3) researchers reviewed 64 papers and found 56 different definitions!
-Even the experts can’t seem to agree on precisely what this kind of suffering is, but commonly discussed themes of existential suffering mentioned by those who study it include:
+In a review published in the Journal of Pain & Symptom Management,(3) researchers reviewed 64 papers and found 56 different definitions!
+Even the experts can’t seem to agree on precisely what this kind of suffering is, but commonly discussed themes of existential suffering mentioned by those who study (and suffer from) it include:

 – lack of meaning or purpose